internationalTD/defuser/index.md

 #### Photoshop
 1. Download the latest release: `REPLACEME`
 2. Open the file.
-Creative Cloud should pop up and prompt you to install.
-If it hangs/freezes before that, just double-click the file again, this is an Adobe CC bug.
+Creative Cloud should prompt you to install.
-3. Open `C:\Windows\System32\drivers\etc\hosts` in a text editor and add the line `127.0.0.1 localhost.tech` to circumvent an Adobe Photoshop bug that prevents connections to localhost from plugins.
+3. Open `C:\Windows\System32\drivers\etc\hosts` in a text editor and add the line `127.0.0.1 localhost.tech`. this is a workaround for an Adobe Photoshop bug that prevents connections to localhost from plugins on some machines.
+Sorry!
 4. Open the Docker under `Plugins - Defuser` and start proomting!

 ### Quick Test